gekal-fork/tardis/modules/tardisi18n/README.txt

 1. Activate the module in example.com/admin/modules (hint: it's in the "TARDIS") group.

+2. Visit example.com/admin/structure/tardis and edit any TARDIS page or TARDIS block you created (or create a new one).

-2. Visit example.com/admin/structure/tardis and scroll to the bottom.
-You'll see a new vertical tab called "TARDIS Internationalization".
-Choose your language(s) under "Languages".
+3. Scroll to the bottom and look for the "TARDIS Internationalization" vertical tab.
+In there, choose your language(s) under "Languages".
 There's also "Current language" and "Undefined" for fine-tuning of results.

-3. Save and profit!
+4. Save and profit!